kfjml/Skyrmion-U-Net-Hands-On-Session/README.md

 conda env create -f environment_gpu_v2.yml
 ```

-`environment_gpu_v2.yml` is also a YAML file, but in this case, the TensorFlow package version (important package, details see section 4) is not specified.
+`environment_gpu_v2.yml` is also a YAML file, but in this case, the TensorFlow package version (important package, details see section 5) is not specified.
 It will automatically search for a suitable package version.
-If this installation also **does not** work, try the following command (**do not** execute if either of the previous environment installation commands succeeded):
+It's possible that during the previous installation attempt, the `skyrmion_unet_gpu` environment was already created.
+Before this new installation can proceed successfully, the environment must be deleted.
+This process is explained in section 4.
+If this second installation also **does not** work, try the following command (**do not** execute if either of the previous environment installation commands succeeded):

 ```
 conda env create -f environment_gpu_v3.yml
 ```

 `environment_gpu_v3.yml` is also a YAML file, but none of the various Python packages have a specified version.
 Suitable versions of the packages for the device will be automatically searched.
+Here, it might also be necessary to delete the environment again before this command works, for details see section 4.

 ### 3 Using the skyrmion U-Net